yiisoft/di/README.md

 $composite = new CompositeContainer();
 $carContainer = new Container([
-    EngineInterface::class => EngineMarkOne:class,
+    EngineInterface::class => EngineMarkOne::class,
     CarInterface::class => Car::class
 ], []);
 $composite->attach($carContainer);

-// returns an instance of a `Car` class
+// Returns an instance of a `Car` class.
 $car = $composite->get(CarInterface::class);
-// returns an instance of a `EngineMarkOne` class
+// Returns an instance of a `EngineMarkOne` class.
 $engine = $car->getEngine();

 $engineContainer = new Container([
-    EngineInterface::class => EngineMarkTwo:class,
+    EngineInterface::class => EngineMarkTwo::class,
 ], []);
 $composite->attach($engineContainer);
-// returns an instance of a `Car` class
+// Returns an instance of a `Car` class.
 $car = $composite->get(CarInterface::class);
-// returns an instance of a `EngineMarkTwo` class
+// Returns an instance of a `EngineMarkTwo` class.
 $engine = $composite->get(EngineInterface::class);
 ```